nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 #### Basic Unit Test

-A simple example of a basic unit test are transformers.
-They are rather simple services which makes them ideal for testing.
+We will use transformers to demonstrate a basic unit test, since they are rather simple services and ideal for testing.

 ```java
 @Service